yuvalsol/POCOGenerator/README.md

 }
 ```

-For each routine, we need to get its parameters.
-The schema type is "`ProcedureParameters`".
+For each routine, we query again for its list of parameters.
+The schema type is "`ProcedureParameters`" for SQL Server and "`Procedure Parameters`" for MySQL.

 ```cs
 using (SqlConnection connection = new SqlConnection(connectionString))